legionus/procmail-rs/Documentation/Limits.md

 | One trace event / detailed value prefix | 1024 / 256 bytes |
 | Maildir or staging name attempts | 128 |

+Command-output assignments apply two limits at once.
+Raw stdout is rejected before newline removal when it exceeds the smaller of the active `LINEBUF` and the fixed ceiling for the destination variable: 4096 bytes for `MAILDIR`, `LOGFILE`, `LOCKFILE`, `LOCKEXT`, `SHELL`, `SHELLFLAGS`, and `PATH`, and 64 KiB for other assignable variables.
+Literal and expanded fragments in a backquoted assignment share that same final-value budget.
+The implementation does not truncate command output or retain a partial assignment.

 `TIMEOUT` defaults to 960 seconds and `LOCKTIMEOUT` to 1024 seconds.
 Both accept decimal values from 1 through 86400; zero is rejected because waits must be finite. `UMASK` accepts octal `0000` through `0777` and defaults to